na-na-hi/renget/archive/6wfys.md

 Immersive Interactions - least fucked implementation of this so far.
 It autodetects mods like Wintersun and Hunterborn, but not the Animated (whatever) series listed below, so check your MCM.
 In theory, *First Person Animation Teleport Bug Fix* fixes the old teleport bugs.
 EVG's Conditional Idles - This plays nice with most current weather and needs mods, and offers a wide range of Immersive™ animations.
 ~~Animated Interactions and Idles~~ - Apparently this is broken now.
 Consider Organic Player Animations.
 Ultimate Animation Potions NG - Ground up recreation of the old Ultimate Potion mods.
-Works and works good.
+Works and works good (except for when it crashes.)
 Archery Gameplay Overhaul - Even if you don't want the combat changes, trust me and use its meshes (just disable or delete the .esp).
 *or* Vanargand Animations - Archery - These are vanilla style but remove the fuckawful jitter in 3rd person.
 Highly recommend!
 CBPC Equipment Physics SE and AE - UUOOOH (crying emoji).
 It's finally out.
 This is what got me to reinstall the game.